 If you were not automatically assessed, you are still eligible for a U-Pass but must opt-in.

 A: Please visit our opt-out page for more details.

-A: For all students and staff, yes.
+A: For all U of R students, yes.
 Visit us with your student ID card and we will load a semester of coverage for you.
 We will then notify the University to charge the U-Pass fee directly to your URegina account.
 ESL students and Campus For All students will be required to pay for their pass at the time of activation.
 There is no deadline to opt in.